 Program overview

-The Financial Planning (FIP) program at Seneca is an eight-month graduate certificate designed to prepare students for a career in one of the fastest-growing sectors of financial services.
-This program equips students with essential skills for both client-facing and behind-the-scenes roles in various financial institutions, including banks, trust companies, insurance firms, and wealth management organizations.
-Students will learn to manage personal finances, provide financial advice, and pursue industry-recognized certifications, making them well-prepared for the demands of the financial planning industry.
+The Financial Planning (FIP) program is an eight-month graduate certificate designed to prepare students for a career in one of the fastest-growing sectors of financial services.
+This program equips students with essential skills for various roles in banks, trust companies, insurance firms, and investment and wealth management companies.
+Students will learn to manage personal finances, provide financial advice, and pursue industry-demanded certifications, making them well-prepared for the financial planning landscape.

 Program structure

 The Financial Planning program is structured to provide a comprehensive learning experience over a duration of 2 semesters (8 months).
-Key features of the program include:
+The program is offered in a flexible delivery format, allowing students to choose between in-person and online learning options.
+Key features of the program structure include:

-• Field placement work experience, requiring a minimum of 140 hours in a financial planning-related role.
+• Field placement work experience, requiring a minimum of 140 hours of financial planning-related employment activities

 Featured Experiences